-Generally speaking, in Atlanta, South Atlanta or anywhere else in Georgia, the more severe an injury is, and the more permanent the loss, the higher the value for pain and suffering tends to be.
-For instance, the value of a lost leg is much greater and may require a much higher settlement than a broken ankle from which there is a full recovery.
+Generally speaking, in Atlanta, South Atlanta, or anywhere else in Georgia, the more severe an injury is, and the more permanent the loss, the higher the value for pain and suffering tends to be.
+For example, a traumatic amputation is of greater value or worth a higher settlement than a broken limb.

 An accident case is made up of several components, all of which ensure the settlement is full and just.
 Items that must be included in the calculation are:

-- Actual inability or limitations: Accounts for any activity you can no longer do as a result of the accident.
-This also accounts for the physical pain you’ve endured since the accident and what you will likely suffer in the future.
+- Actual inabilities or limitations: Accounts for any activity you can no longer do as a result of the accident.
+Additionally, this would include physical pain endured since the accident and what you may suffer in the future.

-Some of these factors are easier to calculate than others.
+Some of these factors are more simple to calculate than others.

 What are the factors that can result in a larger settlement?

 Not all accidents or injuries are equal.
-Factors that can result in a larger settlement:
+Factors that can result in a larger settlement include: